 Ukrainian anarchists made a call for demonstrations at Russian embassies and consulates around the world.
 As of now, we have seen reports from demonstrations in Finland, England, Turkey, France, Switzerland, and several cities in Germany including Flensburg, Bonn, Berlin, Dortmund, and Dresden.
 In Israel/Palestine, there were demonstrations in Haifa and Tel Aviv.
 In the United States, there were solidarity actions at consulates in Seattle and elsewhere.
 Many of these demonstrations involved hundreds of people—and significantly, they have not been filled with nationalist flags, like most of the other demonstrations in favor of the Ukrainian state.
 Banners expressing support have appeared from Bulgaria to Manila.

 Those who wish to donate to support anarchists in Ukraine may donate here or here.
 There is also a solidarity structure emerging to support refugees fleeing from Ukraine.
+[Update, July 5, 2022: Operation Solidarity has suspended operations and is directing people to other projects, as you can read about here.]
 You can support the Anarchist Black Cross in Moscow in its efforts to support arrested and incarcerated protesters in Russia here.

 On February 24, 2022, anarchists stood at the head of a demonstration for peace in Ukraine and the freedom of Russia, moving along Tverskoy Boulevard in Moscow in the direction from Pushkinskaya Square to Arbat.
 At about 8 pm, the march was dispersed at the monument to Timiryazev and the police made arrests.